MonoGame/MonoGame/Documentation/README.md

 The API reference documentation is a big part of the documentation effort for MonoGame.
 The documentation is written in the [C# XML format](http://msdn.microsoft.com/en-us/library/b2s063f7(vs.71).aspx) and is inline to the MonoGame source code.
 The final web pages with API documentation are generated using [SharpDoc](http://sharpdx.org/documentation/tools/sharpdoc).

 #### Every Word Should Contain Value
-In the reference documentation every word should strive to provide additional information beyond the API itself.
-If the documentation only rehashes or rephrases what is already apparent in the class, method, parameter, or property name it has zero value and will only waste the time of both the writer and reader.
+Every word in the reference documentation should provide information beyond the API itself.
+Documentation that only rehashes or rephrases what is already apparent in the class, method, parameter, or property name has zero value and wastes time for both the writer and reader.

 #### The First Sentence Is The Most Important
 There is no guarantee that the reader will read beyond the first sentence of the reference documentation.
 This is why that first sentence is the most important and should convey the most key piece of information.
 Take your time to write the most concise and clear first sentence possible.
 This helps users tremendously and goes a long way towards having great documentation.